 Welcome to Reactor

-Reactor (Multi-Hub) is an integrated automation platform for multiple home automation systems (hubs).
+Reactor Multi-Hub (sometimes called MSR for "Multi-System Reactor") is an integrated automation platform for multiple home automation systems (hubs).
 It allows you to develop automations that respond to and control devices across multiple home automation controllers and platforms.
 For example, you could have a motion sensor on a Hubitat controller used as a trigger for set of lights, some of which are connected through a VeraPlus and some through Home Assistant.

 - GUI-based rule creation with boolean (AND, OR, XOR, NOT) logic elements for "code-less" automation;